 Ultimately, this update comes down to providing web users with a quality experience – something that website owners should be striving for in the first place.

-What’s different, is that these new metrics come with a clear threshold of what Google deems to be good, acceptable and poor levels of performance and if you don’t comply, there’s every chance that you may lose traction in search results.
+What’s different, is that these new metrics come with a clear threshold of what Google deems to be good, acceptable and poor levels of performance and if you don’t comply.
+There is every chance that you may lose traction in search results.

-If the everyday user becomes more aware of these changes, even subconsciously, they will be more demanding of a quick, high quality online experience then this should raise everyone’s game and produce a lot more quality websites across the board.
+If the everyday user becomes more aware of these changes they will be more demanding of a quick, high quality online experience.
+This should then raise everyone’s game and produce a lot more quality websites across the board.

 Future-proofing your website

 If you’re unsure how your website is affected, do get in touch.
-We can provide an in-depth performance report with a clear audit on which variables should be addressed first and how you can prepare yourself should there be any changes in Google’s search algorithms over the next months as a result of this new tool.
+We can provide an in-depth performance report with a clear audit on which variables should be addressed first and how you can prepare yourself.

 Contact us today to find out how we can improve your website’s speed with a performance audit.